Our Nine Secrets for Beautiful, Well-Kept Skin

-Have you ever seen a person with skin so radiant and lovely that you wonder, “Is there something they are doing that I just don’t know about?”
+Have you ever seen a person with skin so radiant and lovely that you wonder, "Is there something they are doing that I just don't know about?"
 Well, the short answer is yes.
-In fact, there are some best practices that people with good skin abide by... pretty much all of the time.
-But we have the golden ticket (re: their secrets) for you to adopt as your own.
-So, read on and then copy them, because imitation is the most sincere form of flattery.
+In fact, there are some best practices that people with good skin abide by-pretty much all of the time.
+But we have the golden ticket (read: their secrets) for you to adopt as your own.

 A.M. and P.M.
 Cleanse Daily

 Most people with good skin will tell you that cleansing is non-negotiable for them.
 If if they are tired and just want to hop into bed.
 It's been part of their daily routine since basically forever.
 And there's a good reason why it makes such a palpable difference in the quality of their skin.
 Dr. Patricia Wexler, of Wexler Dermatology explains why: "Washing your face twice daily is important because in the morning you are removing any oils or residue from your overnight products and the oil production that takes place while you sleep.
 It also preps your skin for your daily routine.
 And, in the evening, you're cleaning your skin of all the free radicals, oils, and makeup that has been on your skin all day which prevents your evening regimen from effectively working."

 SPF Is Your Friend

 There are still some non-adopters to this one, but every day, every month, all year long you should wear SPF, whether you actually apply sunblock or invest in a foundation or BB cream with SPF included.
 It will prevent pigmentation and aging due to UV exposure.
 This one is non-negotiable if you want good skin in the long term.

 Easier said than done, especially if you see something in the morning that popped up overnight.
 But picking at your skin can cause scarring which, as you age, can become more noticeable.